 Nevertheless God hath not even now cut short the calling of you, but He waiteth for all the Gentiles that are to believe to come in, and then they also shall come.
 Then he makes another concession in their favor, by saying, “As regards divine election, they are beloved for the sake of their fathers.”
 And what does this mean.
 Insomuch as they are enemies, punishment is theirs: but insomuch as they are beloved, the virtue of their ancestors is useless to them, unless they believe.
 (Saint John Chrysostom, Homily XIX Letter to the Romans, n.
 7)

 The glorious Messiah’s coming is suspended at every moment of history until his recognition by “all Israel”, for “a hardening has come upon part of Israel” in their “unbelief” toward Jesus.
 Saint Peter says to the Jews of Jerusalem after Pentecost: “Repent therefore, and turn again, that your sins may be blotted out, that times of refreshing may come from the presence of the Lord, and that he may send the Christ appointed for you, Jesus, whom heaven must receive until the time for establishing all that God spoke by the mouth of his holy prophets from of old.
 Saint Paul echoes him: “For if their rejection means the reconciliation of the world, what will their acceptance mean but life from the dead?
 The ‘full inclusion’ of the Jews in the Messiah’s salvation, in the wake of ‘the full number of the Gentiles’, will enable the People of God to achieve “the measure of the stature of the fullness of Christ”, in which “God may be all in all”.
-(Catechism of the Catholic Church, n.
-674)
+(Catechism of the Catholic Church, no. 674)

 One should not persecute the Jews, or put them to death, nor even drive them away.
 Ask those familiar with the Holy Scriptures, what the Psalms prophesize about the Jews, and what the Church says: ‘Slay them not, lest my people forget.’
 Indeed, the Jews are a living memorial for us of the Passion of Our Lord.
 For this motive, they now live scattered throughout the universe; and weeping the just punishment of so great a crime, wherever they be, they bear witness to our redemption. […] However, ‘they shall return at evening, and in His time, He will look upon them with benevolence’ And, finally, when the plenitude of the nations is reunited, then as the Apostle says: ‘Israel shall be saved’ (Rom 11, 26).
 Till then, he who dies ‘remains in death.’
-(Saint Bernard.
+(Saint Bernard of Clairvaux.
 Letter 363, no. 6 – Obras Completas de San Bernardo, BAC – vol. VII, p.
 1047)